nikhilm/SFND_2D_Feature_Tracking/Mid-term-report.md

 - [x] **Remember to run in Release mode for this!**
 - [ ] We have the data.
 Do the agrinding and add the time for detection and descriptor extraction per image.
 Then take median and p90.
+- [ ] We've to enter into a spreadsheet.